uhuru3/aca-store/README.md

 ### Category
 * When the category drop down is changed, filter the array of products on the category property and update the UI to show this.
 ### Checkout
-* When the Checkout button is clicked change
+* When the Checkout button is clicked change the UI to show the check out form.

 ## Open the page
 * Simply open the index.html file in a chrome browser window.
 Double click on the file or use the menu -> file -> open file